NBA Rumors: League Could Play Games At Walt Disney World If Season Resumes

-The NBA is still looking to resume its suspended season, and Walt Disney World has now popped up as a possible location for that to happen.
+The NBA is hoping to resume its suspended season, and Walt Disney World has now popped up as a possible location for that to happen.
 In mid-March, the NBA was one of the first professional sports leagues to suspend play due to the coronavirus pandemic.
 The league is still looking at ways to resume play once it is safe, and Central Florida could end up benefitting if the decision goes their way.

 Rumors are circulating that the league is looking at numerous options to salvage the 2019-2020 season.
-The initial halt came on March 11, and the regular season would be over by now, with the playoffs in full swing if things had continued as usual.
+The initial halt came on March 11, and the regular season would be over by now, with the playoffs in full swing, if things had continued as usual.

 As the NBA tries to find a way to resume play once the risk has lowered enough, many options are on the table.
-The immense ESPN Wide World of Sports Complex on the grounds of Walt Disney World is one that is under strong consideration.
+The immense ESPN Wide World of Sports Complex on the grounds of Walt Disney World is one option that is under strong consideration.

 One possible playing ground for NBA if finishing season becomes safe for league and players: Walt Disney World Resort property in Orlando, sources tell @TheAthleticNBA @Stadium.
 League has kept different scenarios in mind.